chook81/microsoft-graph-docs/api-reference/beta/api/synchronization_list_jobs.md

-# Get synchronizationJob
+# List synchronizationJobs

-Retrieve existing job and its properties.
+List existing jobs for a given application instance (service principal).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).